andrew-paterson/hugo-sundries/README.md

 * Jquery 3 or higher.
 This module has it at `hugo-sundries/js/jquery-3.2.1.min.js`.
 * Fancybox 3.
 This module has it at `hugo-sundries/js/jquery.fancybox.min.js`.
 * Image infinity loader.
 This module has it at `hugo-sundries/js/image-infinity-loader.js`
+* The Javascript code that sets image dimensions based on aspect ratio.
+This module has it at `hugo-sundries/js/image-dimensions.js`.

 Import the styles in `hugo-sundries/scss/_image-gallery.scss`.
 ### Basic Usage